 What is a smart object?

-At its most simple, a smart object is just another layer in Photoshop.
+At its most simple, a smart object in Photoshop is just another layer.
 However, unlike other layers, smart object layers can contain both vector and raster image data, meaning you can alter them as needed without worrying about sacrificing image quality.
 There are other benefits to using smart objects, too:

 - You can perform transformations without irrevocably altering the content you’re working with.
 This means that you can distort, rotate, skew or scale a smart object layer without losing image data or quality.

 - You can work with vector artwork in the original vector format – it won’t be rasterized.

 - Perform filters in the same way that you do transformations, without any loss of image quality.

 - Editing a single smart object means that you can automatically update any other smart objects linked to it.